n2ygk/mulesoft-demo-jsonapi/README.md

 - **jsonQueryParamsValidation** does a simplistic job of making sure the query parameters are from the {json:api}
   vocabulary; They do no validation beyond that.

+## TO DO

+- includes
+  - Fully test add-item-includes flow, especially for missing included items.
+  - Add foreach add-item-includes to GETcollection flow
+  - and include= queryParameter filtering of returned includes.
+- Refactor lots of set payload/set variable cruft by moving into the script elements.
+- Get PATCH flow working
+- implement pageable, sortable, etc. traits
+- Document "how to write Python that uses Java objects"